jasonnoxon/ht-microsite/README.md

-# SASS, NPM, and Gulp Workflow
-A Workflow with NPM, SASS, Gulp, and more!
-Need to slim this down a bit, but a good start.
+# Healthy Together Microsite
+I'm not sure how a microsite differs from a regular website, but there it is...

 #Instructions
-1. Clone this repo

-2. Make sure the following are installed:
+Make sure the following are installed:
   - [node.js](http://nodejs.org/)
   - [git](http://git-scm.com/)
   - [gulp](http://gulp.js)

-3. Run 'npm install' to install project dependencies
+Run 'npm install' to install project dependencies

----

-Not super happy with 'mustache'...will use something else.
+Run 'gulp' to run BrowserSync and create '/dev' directory.

+Run 'gulp build' to create build folder.
+The contents of that folder are what is updated to the webserver.

+#Note
+For production, delete the 'js/app.js' file from the build folder.
+Was too lazy to delete it in the 'compress-js' task.